Harry’s operation was scheduled for the 28th of September. A day before Matt’s birthday- great way to start your last ever year as a thirtysomething…!

 The Anaesthetist then came to talk to us.
 I was crying my eyes out by this point and lamenting the state of the Ward to anyone that would listen.
 She looks genuinely horrified when we told her about the cot.
 “How can I trust the surgery” I wailed “if the cot is dirty”.
 She apologised, held my hand and promised Mum-to-Mum to take care of Harry.

 I know that what we experienced was not the fault of the hardworking Ward Sister or of the Nurse who led us to the cot.
 He did, afterall apologise and come and clean it thoroughly, but by then the damage was done.
 You are already feeling shaky and tearful just at the thought of your baby’s impending surgery but ‘cot-gate’ just finished me off.

-After surgery Harry was wheeled in the cot (which the kindly Anaesthetist had ensured had been cleaned again, twice!) back to the ward.
+After surgery Harry was wheeled in the cot (which the kindly Anaesthetist had ensured had been cleaned again, twice!), through the crowded hospital and back to the ward.
 It was busy and stuffy.
 Matt stayed as long as he could then drove home to sleep.
 He woke at 4am on his birthday to yet another tearful phone-call.
 Harry had screamed all night, he’d kept other children awake and to make matters worse there wasn’t enough night staff on.
-A nurse eventually came and suggested that I should put Harry- who had just had brain surgery into the squished camp bed on which I was attempting unsuccessfully to sleep, which had no barriers or protection if he should fall…Seriously?
+Eventually and in desperation an exhausted nurse had suggested that I should put Harry into my squished camp bed as ‘Sleeping next to me might help’…..